google.com, pub-6913482281658882, DIRECT, f08c47fec0942fa0

 top of page

-• Writer's pictureJason Haskins
+Writer's pictureJason Haskins

 March in the Treasure Valley

-There was a span of 12 hours, in the last week of February, in which the Treasure Valley received 2-3 inches of snow, followed up by steady rain, and finished up with sunshine.
+There was a span of 12 hours, in the last week of February, in which the Treasure Valley received 2-3 inches of snow, followed by steady rain, and finished up with sunshine.
 Volatile?
 Yes.
 Out of the normal for this time of year?
 Not likely.

 We're not here to discuss weather, however.
 We're here to discuss happenings around the Treasure Valley in the month of March.
 At the top of the list?
 Alley Repertory Theater's production of Indecent, by Paula Vogel.
-(I worked as a dramaturge for this show so I might have a little bias towards it.
+(I worked as a dramaturg for this show so I might have a little bias towards it.
 And to the cast and crew).

 video credit: Chaz Gentry

 Indecent tells the story about the controversial 1923 Broadway debut of playwright Sholem Asch’s God of Vengeance.
 Originally written and performed in Yiddish, God of Vengeance was a smash hit in Europe.
-Asch and the troupe brought the play to New York’s Lower East Side in 1923, but when it was translated into English, many nuances of the story were lost.
+Asch and the troupe brought the play to New York’s Lower East Side in 1923, but when the play was translated into English, many nuances of the story were lost.
 Amid rising anti-Semitism and immigration quotas, the play was shut down and the cast was arrested for obscenity.

 Directed by Buffie Main and Traven Rice, with live music from the Fleet Street Klezmer Band, Indecent has a pay-what-you-want preview on March 7 and opens March 8 running through March 17.